G-Research/siembol/CONTRIBUTING.md

 ## License

-siembol is licensed with the Apache 2.0 license.
+Siembol is licensed with the Apache 2.0 license.
 You can find it published here:

 * [https://github.com/G-Research/siembol/blob/master/LICENSE](https://github.com/G-Research/siembol/blob/master/LICENSE)